-In the letter of 1472, Abravanel described in details and with great pride how he succeeded in Lisbon and in other parts of Portugal to negotiate with Christian Portuguese the price for the release of the Arzilian Jews.
-The success of the negotiation relied on the political and economic integration of Jewish elite within the Kingdom of Portugal.
-In 1492, Abravanel and his Jewish and Christian entourage were not negotiating the freedom of a relatively small community victim of Christian Iberian expansion into Muslim lands, but they were negotiating the freedom of their own community following the achievement of the Reconquista.
+In the letter of 1472, Abravanel described in great detail and with clear pride how he had succeeded in Lisbon and in other parts of Portugal to negotiate with the Christian Portuguese the price for the release of the Arzilian Jews.
+The success of these negotiations relied on the political and economic integration of the Jewish elite within the Kingdom of Portugal.
+In 1492, Abravanel and his Jewish and Christian entourage were not negotiating the freedom of a relatively small community fallen victim to Christian Iberian expansionism into Muslim lands; they were negotiating the freedom of their entire community following the completion of the Reconquista.
 In sharp contrast to the 1471 campaign of Arzila and Tangier, the 1492 expansion into the last Muslim Iberian Kingdom did not strengthen the position of Castilian and Aragonese Jewry.
-Their antique rights and privileges were suspended, and this, because of the intervention of another factor, the Inquisition.
-The edict of expulsion focuses on the “converso problem” and draws from it its main justification.
-Yet, Abravanel choses to neglect in his narrative the intersection of Reconquista and Inquisition.
-He prefers to recast it with the personal interaction of the King (the conqueror) and the Queen (the bigot).
-Instead of pointing to a successful Jewish-Christian collaboration like in the letter of 1472, Abravanel’s autobiographical introduction to his 1493 commentary hints to the fact, without admitting it fully, that the pursuit of Christian Iberian expansion into Muslim lands fragilized and endangered the antique Iberian Jewry, relegating Jewish fate even below the Muslim one.
-This was due, according to Abravanel, to the antique theological rivalry of Christianity with Judaism more than to the new role of the Inquisition.
+Their ancient rights and privileges were quickly suspended, due to the intervention of a new factor, the Inquisition.
+The edict of expulsion focuses on the “converso problem” marshaling it as its main justification.
+Yet, Abravanel chooses to neglect the intersection of Reconquista and Inquisition in his narrative.
+Instead, he recasts the episode as a personal interaction between King (the conqueror) and Queen (the bigot).
+Instead of pointing to successful Jewish-Christian collaboration, as he had done in his letter of 1472, Abravanel’s autobiographical introduction to his 1493 commentary hints at the fact – without, however, fully admitting it – that the pursuit of Christian Iberian expansion into Muslim lands weakened and endangered the status of Iberian Jewry, relegating the Jews to an even lesser position than the Muslims.
+This was due, according to Abravanel, to the ancient theological rivalry between Christianity with Judaism more than to the new role played by the Inquisition.

-As a consequence of these changes, perceived or neglected, Abravanel could not play anymore the Sephardic classical redeemer-role of the Court Jew, who could take responsibility for the collaterally damage of Christian policy on the Jewish community.
+As a consequence of these changes, perceived or neglected, Abravanel could no longer play the classical role of a Sephardic court Jew, a redeemer, who takes responsibility for the collateral damage of Christian policy on the Jewish community.
 Therefore, he adopted the role and image of Esther standing “in the inner court of the king’s palace” and “pleading for her people” (Esther 4:8; 5:1).
-He risked his fortune and life before the Catholic Monarchs, and then was forced to follow his community into a renewed exile, remitting Jewish fate into the hands of God:
+He risked his fortune and life before the Catholic Monarchs, and was ultimately forced to follow his community into a renewed exile, relinquishing the fate of the Jews to God Himself:

 And with no strength, 300,000 people of the nation to which I belong walked by foot.
-Both young and old, little children and women, in one day from all the provinces of the king – and whither the wind was to go, they went.
+Both young and old, little children and women, in one day from all the provinces of the King – and whither the wind was to go, they went.
 And their King went out before them; the Lord was at their head.
 One did say, I am the Lord’s and others write on their hands “[this belongs] to the Lord.” […] And many terrible travails befell them, robbery, destruction, hunger, and plague. […] And God overtook them with the plague and they were a horror to all the kingdoms of the earth until they were swept away utterly by terrors and they remained but a few of many.

 Chapter 5 From the imperial kingship of Solomon to Jewish exile among empires